 Storage Options

-If you have leftovers, you can transfer them to an airtight container and keep them in the refrigerator for up to 3-5 days.
-Or, for a longer-lasting option, place it in the freezer for up to 3 months
+If you have leftovers, you can transfer them to an airtight container and keep them in the refrigerator for up to three to five days.
+Or, for a longer-lasting option, place it in the freezer for up to three months

 When you’re ready to eat, let your mac and cheese thaw in the fridge overnight.
 Then, warm it back up in the microwave, on the stovetop, or just add it back to the crockpot on warm!